danhinrichs/danhinrichs.github.io/user-authentication.md

 ![Octocat](./oauth2.png)

 #### Login
-The flow starts the user typing in their credentials onto the **client** application(think any typcial login page).
+The flow starts with the user typing in their credentials onto the **client** application(the key unlocking the door to the house).
 These credentials are then send to an **identity provider** for verification.
 Here are some popular modern identity providers:
 <br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
 [KeyCloak](https://www.keycloak.org) <br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
 [Okta](https://www.okta.com) <br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
 [Frontegg](https://frontegg.com) <br />
-#### Tokens
 Upon successful login, the authorization server response back with an access token and ID token.
-These tokens are used for very distinct purposes.
-The ID token includes basic encoded information about the user(first name, username, email, etc.).
-The access token on the other hand is how later on in the flow the identity provider can confim that the user is in fact who they say they are.
+These tokens are in [JWT](https://jwt.io/introduction) format so we can be sure they can't be tampered with.
+#### Authorization
+Now that the user's credentials have been correctly, you need to ensure that the user making requests for data is who they say they are _and_ have the correct permissions to do so.
+To do this you need to ask the identity provider to validate the access token.
+If valid, the ID token, which contains the user's custom permissions, can then be used to verify that they are indeed allowed to perform the action they're requesting to do.
+If they are, the request continues on and the user is shown the appropriate data.
 ## The code